 Assumption's Admissions Office offers staff who are dedicated to answering your questions and assisting you with the application process.

-For questions on diversity initiatives, the Cross-Cultural Center or ALANA (African, Latino/Hispanic, Asian and Native American Network), contact Conway Campbell, Vice President for Student Success, or Judy Heersink, Coordinator for Cross-Cultural Programming.
+For questions on diversity initiatives, the Cross-Cultural Center or ALANA (African, Latino/Hispanic, Asian and Native American Network), contact Conway Campbell, Vice President for Student Success, or Matthew Okereke, Director for ALANA and First-Generation Student Success.

 Assumption offers a number of clubs and opportunities to engage in and promote diversity on campus.